chrisjwaddell/blue-moon/README.md

 ## Month
+If month is omitted, it assumed current month if other settings are specific values.

-Week works with day and can work with month.
+*day* and *week* work together and *day* and can work with *month*.
-``{ day: "Tuesday", month: 2 }``
+``{ day: "Tuesday", week: 2, month: 6 }``
-Tuesday in the second week of February.
-This specific case may be the first Tuesday in February depending on when the first week of February starts.
+Tuesday in the second week of June.
+This specific case may be the first Tuesday in June depending on when the first week of June starts.

-``{ day: "Tuesday 2", month: 2 }``
+``{ day: "Tuesday 2", month: 6 }``
-This is the second Tuesday in February.
+This is the second Tuesday in June.

 ``{ day: 15, month: 6, year: 2023 }``
 The 15th of June, 2023.

 ## Year
-Year must be either a four digit number, a relative number or *current*.
+Year must be either a four digit specific year eg *2024*, a relative number *"+1" or *current*.

 ### Specific year
 ``